Ma-Vin/typewriter/README.md

 * `STDOUT`: Standard output appender
 * `FILE`: File appender which writes to a file
   * The target file of the appender has to be configured by setting the path to `TYPEWRITER_LOG_APPENDER_FILE`
-  * To rename the log file with existing entries at a specific point in time can be configured with a cron expression at `TYPEWRITER_LOG_APPENDER_CRON_RENAMING` (allowed characters are `* , - /`.
+  * Renaming of the log file with existing entries at a specific point in time can be configured with a cron expression at `TYPEWRITER_LOG_APPENDER_CRON_RENAMING` (allowed characters are `* , - /`.
 The day of week is zero based)
+  * Renaming of the log file with existing entries, if a limit of bytes will be exceeded by next log entry, can be configured by an integer at `TYPEWRITER_LOG_APPENDER_SIZE_RENAMING`.
+This value will be ignored if `TYPEWRITER_LOG_APPENDER_CRON_RENAMING` is set also.

 The default appender is the standard output one